Rolf Lauter: Cultural Representative of Fine Arts of the City of Mannheim 2008-2009

-From 2008-2009 Lauter was conceptualizing of numerous approaches to the cultural development of the City of Mannheim.
+From 2008 to 2009 Lauter was conceptualizing of numerous approaches to the cultural development of the City of Mannheim.
 Realization of "artscoutone” (2009/2010), a comprehensive overview exhibition with site-specific works and installations of 100 contemporary artists of the Rhine-Neckar Metropol Region presented at 17 off site locations in order to create the URBAN SPACE AS CULTURAL SPACE.
-2010 Lauter became Curator and Managing Director of Swiss Art Institution Karlsruhe.
+2010 Lauter became Curator and managing director of Swiss Art Institution Karlsruhe.